iyacontrol/configmap-reload/README.md

-# file-config-reload
+# configmap-reload
-this repo is used for file config reload.
+this repo is used for configmap in k8s reload.